Rather than asking how far your Cockapoo can walk, you should ask how far he or she should walk, especially if it’s still a puppy.

 This is where the fun begins.

-At this stage, you and your pup can hit the road for proper walks.
+You and your pup can hit the road for proper walks at this stage.
 But don’t go all gung-ho and expect him to walk for hours.
 It is important that you slowly start building up his exercise time.

-To do this, you can keep a diary, or make use of any one of these great walking apps to check you are pacing your pup correctly.
-Keep an eye out for signs that your Cockapoo is getting tired, and if necessary, carry him home or pop in the car.
+To do this, you can keep a diary or use any of these great walking apps to check that you are pacing your pup correctly.
+Keep an eye out for signs that your Cockapoo is getting tired, and if necessary, carry him home or pop him in the car.

 9 to 18 months old